isabella232/media-analytics.en-1/help/sdk-implement/end-of-support-faqs.md

 # Media Analytics SDK End of Support FAQs

 With the end of support for Version 4 Mobile SDKs starting September 1, 2021, Adobe will also end support for the Media Analytics SDKs for iOS and Android.
 After September 1, 2021, Adobe will not provide fixes, OS-related updates, or support for the Media Analytics SDK.
-During the process of migrating to these new Experience Platform SDKs, please keep in mind that the Media Analytics extensions must be implemented to enable Adobe Analytics for Audio and Video.
+During the process of migrating to these new Experience Platform SDKs, please keep in mind that the [Media Analytics extensions](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-media-analytics) must be implemented to enable Adobe Analytics for Audio and Video.

 ## Top 5 Things to Know

-1. Mobile v4 SDKs will no longer be supported.
+1. Mobile v4 SDKs will no longer be supported after August 31, 2021.
 You should migrate to the Adobe Experience Platform (AEP) SDKs for iOS and Android.

 1. Analytics for Audio and Video implementation requires the AEP SDK and use of the Analytics and Media Analytics extensions.
 Starting September 1, 2021, you should use the new AEP SDKs and extensions.
 Media Analytics extensions are configured using Adobe Launch.
 For additional information, see [Migrating from Stand-Alone Media SDK to Adobe Launch](https://docs.adobe.com/content/help/en/media-analytics/using/sdk-implement/sdk-to-launch/sdk-to-launch-migration.html)